Timmoth/LearningOpenGL/README.md

   3) HelloTriangle - Drawing a triangle to the screen
   4) HelloShaders - the hello triangle project extended to use our shader rather then the default one
   5) TrianglesAndColors - Drawing multiple triangles to create a square and using different colors for each vertex
-  6) OpenGL_OO - Abstracting the api into our own classes
+  6) Textures - Drawing a texture to a rectangle

-  Common - Encapsulates commonly used functionality as the solution grows.
+  7) Transformations - Rotating a textured rectangle Common - Encapsulates commonly used functionality as the solution grows.

 Requirements: